-This light strawberry compote is perfectly sweet and subtly tart.
-And if you don’t like watery compotes, then this is the recipe for you.
-It’s nice and thick, making it the perfect topping for pancakes, oatmeal, ice cream, and more!
+This healthy strawberry compote is perfectly sweet and subtly tart.
+If you don't like watery compotes, this is the recipe for you!
+It's nice and thick, making it the perfect topping for pancakes, oatmeal, ice cream, and more!

-I came up with this recipe to use as a topping for my strawberry cheesecake, but you can use it for so much more.
-It’s so delicious that I can just eat it with a spoon.
-Oh, and not feel guilty about it because this version has been lightened up.
+I came up with this healthy strawberry compote recipe to use as a topping for my strawberry cheesecake parfaits, but you can use it for so much more.
+It's so delicious that I can eat it with a spoon.
+Oh, and I don't feel guilty because this version has been lightened-up.

-Sometimes I’ll make a berry compote without any sweetners at all and it taste great.
+Sometimes I'll make a berry compote without any sweeteners and it tastes great.
 But this time, I wanted something a little sweeter and more decadent- without all the calories.
 And this recipe turned out just perfect!

-You don’t need much for this easy recipe.
-Let’s get to it.
+You don't need many ingredients for this easy recipe.
+Let's get to it.